Moving Average Convergence Divergence – Is it Important?

 MACD or Moving Average Convergence Divergence is a great way to assess a stock price direction.
 LEARN how to use this powerful indicator.
 In this article, I provide the essential need to know information.
 I encourage you if you have a day to spare, to do further reading on the subject; however, it can be a little hard going and is useful if you suffer insomnia.

-MACD was developed by Gerald Appel as a means of easily showing the Moving Averages of a stock in a way that could show the strength of the difference of the Moving Averages.
-For example, if the 10 & 20 day moving averages for a stock, move away from each other as the stock is going up, this means the stock is gaining strength.
+MACD was developed by Gerald Appel as a means of quickly showing the Moving Averages of stock in a way that could explain the strength of the difference of the Moving Averages.
+For example, if the 10 & 20 day moving averages for a stock move away from each other as the stock is going up, this means the stock is gaining strength.

 Short = the shorter Moving Average e.g., 10

 Long = the longer moving average e.g., 20 or 30, etc

 Period = the Moving average of the difference between the Short and Long above.

 Use short MACD configuration for shorter-term trading 5-35-5, or more extended configurations for longer-term trading 12-26-9 is popular, also 10-30-5.

-Experiment, and also view charts on different timeframes to test if the indicator is true from different angles.
+Experiment, and also view charts on different timeframes to test if the indicator is accurate from different angles.

-This could go on and on, however, I will suggest now we move to a more practical use of MACD viewing it in real life on a real stock.
+This could go on and on; however, I will suggest now we move to a more practical use of MACD viewing it in real life on an actual stock.

 Please be aware, sometimes MACD does not tell you anything about a stock, but in many cases it does.
-As always, if the indicators tell you nothing there is probably nothing to be told move on and look for other stocks.
+As always, if the indicators show you nothing, move on and look for other stocks.

 Here we have a MACD configured of 10, 30, 5 Simple, and this is a 2 Day (per bar) Chart.